schets/multiqueue/Readme.md

 or metrics gathering and can handle the workload completely on one core, @-2 is doing expensive work handling requests and is split into multiple workers dealing with the data stream.

-Since that probably made no sense, here are some examples
+Since those drawings probably made no sense, here are some examples

 ## <a name = "examples">Examples</a>